An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Performance of MMSR (Q1)

 \subsection{Overall Performance Comparisons}

 We evaluate MMSR and other baseline methods on 4 source datasets.
 From the results of Table~\ref{various_representation}, we can reach the following conclusions: \begin{itemize}[leftmargin = 8pt, topsep = 1pt] \item Against other baselines, MMSR consistently comes out on top in most tests.
 What's more, it performs just as well, if not better than, methods that rely on IDs, even those with added side features.
 This suggests that MMSR can make sense of multi-modal data for recommendations without needing item IDs. \item Compared with the best baseline CARCA++, MMSR shows smaller performance gains on HM and Amazon datasets, but larger gains on Bili and Kwai datasets.
 This is probably because the former two datasets have relatively clean and pure image backgrounds, while the latter has more complex visual presentations (e.g., posters).
-Benefiting from the powerful and robust backbone derived from the above sufficient exploration strategy, MMSR can effectively cope with data noise and improve performance, showing greater performance improvements on the Bili and Kwai datasets. \item Our experiments show that MoRec and our proposed method outperform VQRec\footnote{We observe VQRec do not perform well under our experimental setting, which might be attributed to the following reasons: non-end-to-end training manner~\cite{yuan2023go}, lack of multimodal information.}, indicating that end-to-end learning is more effective than traditional pre-extraction.
+Benefiting from the powerful and robust backbone derived from the above sufficient exploration strategy, MMSR can effectively cope with data noise and improve performance, showing greater performance improvements on the Bili and Kwai datasets. \item Our experiments show that MoRec and our proposed method outperform VQRec, indicating that end-to-end learning is more effective than traditional pre-extraction.
 This is likely due to the fact that end-to-end learning allows the item encoder to better capture the semantic information of modalities \cite{yuan2023go}.

 \end{itemize}